-\vbox{} \textbf{Transitional dynamics.} For the system driven by a moderately large non-uniform current, we do not find a fully developed turbulent flow, however, we find both laminar and quasi-turbulent dynamic behaviors of skyrmions in a transitional skyrmion flow (see \blue{Supplementary Video~4}).
+For the system driven by a moderately large non-uniform current, we do not find a fully developed turbulent flow, however, we find both laminar and transiently disordered dynamic behaviors of skyrmions in a transitional skyrmion flow (see \blue{Supplementary Video~4}~\cite{SM}).
 In fluid dynamics, a transitional flow is a mixed flow with both laminar and turbulent dynamics, usually with turbulent flow in the pipe center, and laminar flow near the pipe edges.
-In contrast, taking the system driven by $j_{\text{m}}=40$ MA cm$^{-2}$ as an example [Figs.~\ref{FIG3}(a)-\ref{FIG3}(h)], we find that the skyrmions close to the lower pipe edge show laminar dynamics, while those in the upper half of the pipe could show quasi-turbulent behaviors.
-The reason is that the relatively large $j$ in the pipe center (i.e., near $y=250$ nm) results in the deformation of skyrmions, which further leads to non-zero $\theta_{\text{SkHE}}$ and compression effect similar to the situation given in Fig.~\ref{FIG2}.
-The skyrmion traveling toward the $+x$ direction with non-zero $\theta_{\text{SkHE}}$ shows a lateral motion toward the $+y$ or $-y$ direction, depending on its deformation (e.g., current-induced expansion or compression-induced shrink), as indicated by the time-dependent variations of $m_z$ [Fig.~\ref{FIG3}(i)] and the total energy [Fig.~\ref{FIG3}(j)].
-The quasi-turbulent motion of skyrmions is prominent in the upper half of the skyrmion flow, demonstrated by the irregular pathlines [Figs.~\ref{FIG3}(k)~and~\ref{FIG3}(l)].
+In contrast, taking the system driven by $j_{\text{m}}=40$ MA cm$^{-2}$ as an example (Figs.~\ref{FIG9}), we find that the skyrmions close to the lower pipe edge show laminar dynamics, while those in the upper half of the pipe could show disordered behaviors.
+The reason is that the relatively large $j$ in the pipe center (i.e., near $y=250$ nm) results in the deformation of skyrmions, which further leads to non-zero $\theta_{\text{SkHE}}$ and compression effect similar to the situation given in Fig.~\ref{FIG6}.
+The skyrmion traveling toward the $+x$ direction with non-zero $\theta_{\text{SkHE}}$ shows a lateral motion toward the $+y$ or $-y$ direction, depending on its deformation (e.g., current-induced expansion or compression-induced shrink), as indicated by the time-dependent variations of $m_z$ [Fig.~\ref{FIG10}(a)], the total energy [Fig.~\ref{FIG10}(b)], and the average skyrmion diameter (Fig.~\ref{FIG11}).
+The transiently disordered motion of skyrmions is prominent in the upper half of the skyrmion flow, demonstrated by the irregular pathlines [Figs.~\ref{FIG10}(c)~and~\ref{FIG10}(d)].
 However, the skyrmions adjacent to the upper and lower pipe edges show stable laminar dynamics driven by relatively small $j$.
-Interestingly, a single skyrmion is annihilated in the transitional flow of skyrmions as indicated by the change of $Q$ in Fig.~\ref{FIG3}(i), which may be collapsed due to the strong compressive interactions between skyrmions in the quasi-turbulent region.
-After the annihilation of the skyrmion, the transitional flow gradually transforms into a laminar flow, where $10$ layers of skyrmions flow following parallel pathlines toward the $+x$ direction [Fig.~\ref{FIG3}(m)].
+Interestingly, a single skyrmion is annihilated in the transitional flow of skyrmions as indicated by the change of $Q$ in Fig.~\ref{FIG10}(a) near $t=310$ ns, which may be collapsed due to the strong compressive interactions between skyrmions in the transiently disordered region.
+We note that the strong compressive interactions between skyrmions that lead to the shrink and collapse of a skyrmion are also indicated by an obvious peak of the average skyrmion diameter near $t=310$ ns.
+After the annihilation of the skyrmion, the transitional flow gradually transforms into a laminar flow, where $10$ layers of skyrmions flow following parallel pathlines toward the $+x$ direction [Fig.~\ref{FIG10}(e)].